Richie-Alpha/Richie-Alpha/README.md

 - 👋 Hi, I’m @Richie-Alpha
 - 👀 I’m interested in Data Science,Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Tensorflow
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any python projects available and Machine Learning
+- 💞️ I’m looking to collaborate on any python projects available and web development
 - 📫 How to reach me richastapop@gmail.com

 <!---